Sanidhya30/Jellyfin-Newsletter/README.md

 ### Server URL

 - The server url of your jellyfin.
-This will be used if JF Hosting is selected for images and for direct link in discord webhook.
+This will be used for direct link in discord webhook.

 ### Library Selection